about dan kalb

 In 2020, Dan is running for re-election to the City Council to continue building on the progress we’ve made and to address our city’s real challenges head-on.

 He was chosen by his colleagues to be the President Pro Tempore of the City Council.
 In addition to his work on the Council, Dan serves as the City's official representative to StopWaste—Alameda County's Recycling and Waste Authority, and is the Chairperson of the East Bay Community Energy (EBCE) authority.
-He also serves on the boards of the League of California Cities and the Local Government Commission.
+He also serves on the boards of the League of California Cities (including the League's Housing Committee) and the Local Government Commission.

 From 2003-2012, Dan was the full-time California Policy Director with the Union of Concerned Scientists.
 In this capacity, Dan led efforts on climate change, renewable energy, air quality, green jobs, and clean transportation issues.
 Dan also worked in partnership with trade unions to jointly sponsor climate change legislation, putting greater focus on local benefits, particularly for workers and those living in disadvantaged communities, thereby putting environmental justice at the forefront of climate action.